Skip to main content

 • Clean your lenses before shooting

-• Ensure your glasses fit properly
+• Make sure your glasses fit properly and sit straight

 Avoid removing your glasses unless you prefer contact lenses.
 Your eyewear should enhance your look, not distract from it.

-4. Reduce glare with anti-reflective coating
+4. Reduce glare with an anti-reflective coating

 This helps to:

-• Reduce glare from any light source
+• Reduce glare in glasses from artificial and natural light

 • Improve clarity in portrait photography